Anne Lister of Shibden Hall

 Gentleman Jack TV Series

 Anne Lister’s story has been dramatised in an 8-part BBC/HBO co-production called Gentleman Jack, starring Suranne Jones as Anne Lister and Sophie Rundle as Ann Walker.
 Written by BAFTA award-winning screenwriter Sally Wainwright (of Happy Valley and Last Tango in Halifax fame), who grew up in Calderdale, Gentleman Jack was filmed at Shibden Hall and the surrounding area.
 Series 1 aired in 2019.
-Series 2 is being filmed during 2020.
-For more information about the film locations used in Series 1, click here.
+Series 2 is being filmed during 2021.
+For more information about the film locations, click here.

 Shibden Hall – Home of Anne Lister

 Click here to view a short film about Shibden Hall and the Shibden Estate, the home of Anne Lister.
 Shibden Hall, part of run by Calderdale Museums, will re-open on 14 March 2020.
 Please note, filming for Series 2 of Gentleman Jack is scheduled during June-July and September-November 2020, so the best time of year to visit this year will be March-May and August.
 For further information about Shibden Hall, including updates about 2020 opening dates, click here

 Walk in the steps of Anne Lister in Shibden Dale

 Shibden Dale, a beautiful valley near Shibden Hall with meadows, woodlands and a steep-sided brook, is a lovely place for a stroll.
 To explore the area and walk in the steps of Anne Lister, pick up a Shibden Dale walks leaflet at Shibden Mill Inn or buy a copy of The Anne Lister Walk, a beautifully illustrated hand-drawn map by local cartographer Christopher Goddard.